puppetlabs/puppet-docs/source/pe/3.2/quick_start.markdown

 [EI-class_change]: ./images/quick/EI_class-change.png
 [EI-detail]: ./images/quick/EI_detail.png

 The event inspector lets you view and research changes and other events.
-Click the "Events" tab in the main navigation bar.
+Click the __Events__ tab in the main navigation bar.
 The event inspector window is displayed, showing the default view: classes with failures.
 Note that in the summary pane on the left, one event, a successful change, has been recorded for Nodes.
 However, there are two changes for Classes and Resources.
 This is because the NTP class loaded from the Puppetlabs-ntp module contains additional classes---a class that handles the configuration of NTP (`Ntp::Config`)and a class that handles the NTP service (`Ntp::Service`).

 ![The default event inspector view][EI-default]

 You can click on events in the summary pane to inspect them in detail.
-For example, if you click "With Changes" in the "Classes With Events" summary view, the main pane will show you that the `Ntp::Config` and `Ntp::Service` classes were successfully added when you triggered the last puppet run.
+For example, if you click __With Changes__ in the __Classes With Events__ summary view, the main pane will show you that the `Ntp::Config` and `Ntp::Service` classes were successfully added when you triggered the last puppet run.

 ![Viewing a successful change][EI-class_change]